totalspectrum/spin2cpp/doc/basic.md

   output(0, 2) = x     ' note: x is reversed!
   output(0, 2) = &b110 ' sets bits 0 and 1 to 1, and bit 2 to 0
 ```
-then the lower 3 bits are reversed; this is useful if you're directly coding a binary constant, but
+then the lower 3 bits are reversed; this is useful if you're directly coding a binary constant, but otherwise is probably not what you want.

-otherwise is probably not what you want.
+A pin range should not extend over pin 32.
+That is, each range must fit into either 0 to 31 or 32 to 63.

 ### Hardware registers